Chuckland/sketch-number-artboards/README.md

 Plug-in puts number to artboard name.

 For example: artboard with name "Screen" becomes "01.
 Screen".
-If number in same style already presents at the beginning of artboard name, it will be replaced.
+If same style number presents in artboard name, it will be replaced.

 ![Artboards in one line](https://dl.dropboxusercontent.com/u/18435190/sketch-number-artboards/one-line.png)